Bekalah/tesseract-bridge/README_RENDERER.md

 Edit the file to customize colors, or delete it to exercise the fallback notice.

-When launched via `file://`, browsers often block local fetches; the renderer therefore skips the request and displays the inline notice while using the defaults.
-To preview custom palettes, either adjust the defaults inside `index.html` or launch a local server temporarily and open the same files there.
+When launched via `file://`, browsers often block local fetches; the renderer therefore skips the palette request and displays the inline notice while using the defaults.
+To preview custom palettes, either adjust the defaults inside `index.html` or launch a temporary local server.

+## Guards and health checks
+- `.gitattributes` disables LFS filters for PNG to prevent accidental smudging.
+- `.gitignore` blocks `assets/art/black-madonna-altar-1600.png` from returning.
+- `scripts/verify-absent.mjs` exits non-zero if the forbidden PNG reappears.
+It runs via the `prebuild` npm script and can be invoked manually with `node scripts/verify-absent.mjs`.
+- `core/health-check.html` offers an offline diagnostics page to confirm build timestamp and whether Netlify gating is active.

 ## ND-safe choices
-- No animation, autoplay, or network requests.
+- No animation, autoplay, or network dependencies beyond optional manifest fetches (which gracefully fail when offline).
 - Calm contrast, layered order, and generous spacing for readability.
 - Layer hierarchy (Vesica → Tree → Fibonacci → Helix) keeps geometry multi-layered rather than flattened.
 - Geometry counts align with numerology constants `3, 7, 9, 11, 22, 33, 99, 144` to honor the cosmology brief.
+- Octagram fallback and WEBP-only manifest prevent PNG resurrection while keeping the public shell beautiful.